descope/project-cicd-template/README.md

 * Automatically deploy changes after pull requests are merged to import them into your production project
 * Customize the workflows as you see fit

+> [!IMPORTANT]
+> The main workflow files are in the `.github/workflows` folder, and they might not show up unless you configure your file manager to show hidden files.

 <br />

 ## Getting Started